Suíte 1 (Suite 1)

 SUÍTE 1 (SUITE 1) represented for us, in the beginning, a language exercise; it resulted in an approach of this disturbing dramaturgy, with no spectacular or decisive pretensions regarding the work.
 A work that offers us an actual discourse, revealed in a condensed sequence of short sentences, interrupted, repeated and re-signified in a kind of dramatic and good-humored score of daily life.
 In a little more than three weeks, we dedicated ourselves to deal with the exact and musical word of Philippe Minyana.

-SUÍTE 1 (SUITE 1) written in 2002 is part of a trilogy that still includes SUITE 2 and 3.
+SUÍTE 1 (SUITE 1), written in 2002, is part of a trilogy that still includes SUITE 2 and 3.
 A work created in a context of research and observation of the man, which uses an aesthetical and political thinking that kicks off the elaboration of the text.
 It is not quite the transposition of the quotidian talk to the scene, but the recreation of its sonority and poetic strength.
-About this, the author himself says: “The theater is for me, words that roll, that make noise…” or “is the phrasing that interests me (…) a velocity of execution (…) What was interesting was (…) to play the score.
-This is, not to interpret the meaning, but the music, the speed.”
-Because the meaning is born precisely of this parade of aligned words, non-hierarchical, the exact image of the banality of the lives they restitute.
+About this, the author himself says: “The theater is for me, words that roll, that make noise…” or “is the phrasing that interests me (…) a speed of execution (…) What was interesting was (…) to play the score.
+That is, not to interpret the meaning, but the music, the speed.”
+Because the meaning is born precisely of this parade of aligned , non-hierarchical words, the exact image of the banality of the lives they restitute.
 “I frequently say to actors that I use ‘the talking of a woman in a bakery, this incessant flux of words always identical, always useless, but in which, suddenly, can be identified the presence of concrete objects, recognizable real facts.
 And the verbal diarrhea is suddenly covered of a brutal weight and truth.”